curityio/curity-operational-training/2-data-sources/README.md

 GO
 ```

-Or query user accounts:
+Query information about user accounts:

 ```sql
 select * from accounts;
 GO
 ```

-Or query operational data:
+Or query information about operational data:

 ```sql
 select * from delegations;